 The formidable towers and walls of the former fortress clearly remind us that it was the model for the Nuremberg Castle, and witness to a not always peaceful past.

-Inside the Veste Lichtenau the outpost of the state archive of Nuremberg is located.
+Inside the Veste Lichtenau the outpost of the state archive of Nuremberg is located which is open by appointment.
 The outdoor area is open to the public in daytime.

 In 1631 troups of the general Tilly took the fortress,

 in 1688 during the Third Reunion War it could be successfully defended against troups of King Ludwig XIV from France.